 Tom Ware is an Executive Producer for Yeti Media.
 He was previously an executive producer at BBC Bristol specialising in development, Daytime and Arts programming and where he created the smash-hit series Bargain Hunt.
 His credits include documentary, factual entertainment, factual formats, features, comedy and drama series for a wide range of UK and international broadcasters.
 His awards include RTS, BAFTA, Broadcast and an International Emmy and credits include Human Planet (BBC1), Animation Nation (BBC2), More than a Game (BBC2), Wanted Down Under (BBC1), The Fight (BBC2), The Indian Doctor (BBC1), Frozen at Christmas (Channel 4).

-JANE PHILLIPS: DEVELOPMENT RESEARCHER
+GEORGINA PIKE: DEVELOPMENT RESEARCHER